U.S. flag

 Contraindications

-Pantoprazole is contraindicated in patients with a history of hypersensitivity to the drug itself, components of the formulation, and/or other benzimidazole PPIs, including omeprazole, lansoprazole, rabeprazole, esomeprazole, or dexlansoprazole.
-Hypersensitivity reactions would include, but at not limited to, anaphylactic shock, pulmonary effects such as bronchospasm, angioedema, and urticaria.[14]
+Pantoprazole is contraindicated in patients with a history of hypersensitivity to the drug itself, components of the formulation, or other benzimidazole PPIs, including omeprazole, lansoprazole, rabeprazole, esomeprazole, or dexlansoprazole.
+Hypersensitivity reactions include, but are not limited to, anaphylactic shock, pulmonary effects such as bronchospasm, angioedema, and urticaria.[35]
 If a hypersensitivity reaction were to occur following the administration of pantoprazole, the infusion should stop immediately.
 Furthermore, pantoprazole should not be taken with rilpivirine (which is a non-nucleoside reverse transcriptase inhibitor) as it may reduce the drug’s serum concentration.

 Monitoring